EddyVerbruggen/Toast-PhoneGap-Plugin/issue_template.md

 - [ ] My JavaScript has no errors (`window.onerror` catches nothing).

 ### So how can we reproduce this?
+_Remove this hint: Pick one of these - use the Preview feature of this editor to get a sense which option we like best_

 #### Awesome :star::star::star::star::star:
 Provide a (link to a) minimal demo app showing the faulty behaviour.